mrabenhorst/adsblib/README.md

 # adsblib
 C# Library for collecting and processing ADS-B data from a Dump1090 port 30003 socket

+# Purpose:
+Dump 1090 Socket 30003 delivers pieces of partially complete ADS-B information as it is read OTA.
+These records might not include all metadata previously broadcasted.
+This library collects all data coming in and makes sure to deliver records using as much metadata as is known about the aircraft at the time of delivery.
+Most importantly, messages will not be delivered unless location (Lat/Lng/Alt) is known.

 # How to use (Standalone):
 1. Open the ADSBCLI Project
 2. Build